rsned/spacemolt-crafting-server/README.md

 # SpaceMolt Crafting Query MCP Server

-A Model Context Protocol (MCP) server that provides intelligent crafting queries for SpaceMolt AI agents.
+A Model Context Protocol (MCP) server that provides intelligent crafting queries for SpaceMolt AI agents to cut down on context usage and token burn.

 ## Features

-### 6 Powerful MCP Tools
+### 6 Useful MCP Tools

 1. **`craft_query`** - "What can I craft with my inventory?"
 2. **`craft_path_to`** - "How do I craft this specific item?"